mythmakerseven/groupread/README.md

 - automated scheduling of discussion threads

+- editing functionality for posts and comments

 - archived mode for groups that have finished their reading schedule

-- exports for group contents in a reasonable format (CSV, PDF, ?)
+- export group contents in a reasonable format (CSV, PDF, ?)

 - reworked and simplified book selection process

 - moderation tools for group owners

+- proper display of authors for books with multiple authors (OL's API is tricky about this)

+- custom URL support for book covers (OL has spotty coverage)

 ## Developer notes